melvincabatuan/DibDibAdvocacy/README.md

 All Rights Reserved
 ```

+# MEDICAL CONSULTANTS

+- Dr. Jose Ma.
+C. Avila, MD, a former member of the Editorial Board of Western Pacific Region Index Medicus (WPRIM) and present chairman of the Philippine Journal Selection Committee to WPRIM.
+He is a member of the Research Utilization Committee of the Philippine Council for Health Research and Development (PCHRD).
+He is also the former Chairman and a Professor of the Department of Pathology, College of Medicine, University of the Philippines, Manila.
+Dr. Avila was President of the Philippine Society of Pathologists from 2002-2003 and was Chief of the Surgical Pathology Section of the Department of Laboratories, Philippine General Hospital from 2003-2006.
+He was also a recipient of various awards for outstanding research and publication.

+- Dr. Reynaldo O. Joson, MD, MHA, MHPEd, MSc Surg with specialization in Breast Surgery, General Surgery, Head and Neck Surgery, Surgery, Surgical Oncology.
+(Years in practice: 40 years) .
+Dr. Joson practices at Manila Doctors Hospital in Manila, Metro Manila.
+He completed Doctor of Medicine from University of the Philippines Manila in 1974 and Fellowship Training from Philippine College of Surgeon in 1982.
+He is also a member of Philippine Medical Association.

 # ACKNOWLEDGMENT:
 - Philippine Commission of Higher Education (CHED)- Philippine Research Network (PHERNET) Sustainability Studies Program for the gracious funding of this project.
 - Breast Cancer Awareness Integrated/Intelligent Multimedia System idea by Dr. Elmer Dadios, Ph.D, head of Intelligent Systems Laboratory, De La Salle University-Manila, and Dr. Raouf Naguib, Ph.
 D., BIOCORE Research & Consultancy International, De La Salle University, Carleton University.